What exactly is a Chief of Staff?

 • Strategic planning

-• Structuring complex projects
+• Structuring and managing complex projects

-• Team and community engagement
+• Supporting team and community engagement

 This is the first role that I’ve ever been in that has put me into a near constant flow state.
 I credit this to the adaptive nature of the role and the wide variety of tasks that keep me just at the edge of my capabilities.